stevoadjei/best-data-analyst-portfolio/README.md

-# **Stephen Adjei’s Data Analytics Portfolio**
+# **Stephen Adjei - Data Analyst Portfolio**

 Welcome to my portfolio!

-I’m Stephen, a data analyst with a strong foundation in computer science and a passion for turning raw data into actionable insights.
-I specialize in data cleaning, analysis, and visualization, leveraging tools like Python, SQL, Tableau, and Excel to deliver impactful solutions.
+I am Stephen, a data analyst with a strong foundation in computer science and a passion for turning raw data into actionable insights.
+I specialize in data cleaning, analysis, and visualization, leveraging Python, SQL, Tableau, R, Power BI and Excel to deliver impactful solutions.

 In this portfolio, you’ll find data-driven projects that showcase my technical proficiency and analytical expertise.
 These projects highlight my ability to organize complex datasets, uncover meaningful insights, and present findings in a visually compelling way.